jangroth/aws-certification-notes/solutions-architect-professional.md

 ### [↖](#15_6)[↑](#15_6_1_1)[↓](#15_6_3) AWS VPN CloudHub
 Building on the AWS managed VPN options described previously, you can securely communicate from one site to another using the AWS VPN CloudHub.
 The AWS VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
 Use this approach if you have multiple branch offices and existing internet connections and would like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.
 * Can connect up to 10 Customer Gateways for each Virtual Private Gateway
+* Typically goes into a single VPC
+* The sites must not have overlapping IP ranges.
 * Low cost hub-and-spoke model for primary or secondary network connectivity between locations
 * Provide secure communication between sites, if you have multiple VPN connections
 * It’s a VPN connection so it goes over the public internet